 The government has issued guidance on holiday entitlement and pay during the coronavirus pandemic.

-All the government guidance about home care has now been put in one place.
+All the government guidance for those providing personal care to people living in their own homes has now been put in one place.

 HSE has recently put out some guidance about making sure that employers keep an eye on the impact of home working on their staff.

-Doing Good Leeds has published its report about the impact of Covid-19 on the third sector in Leeds.
+Doing Good Leeds has published its report about the impact of Covid-19.

 Infection Protection Control: